LcfherShell/MemoryAwareStruct/README.md

 2. Session Data: MemoryAwareStruct can be used to store session data that does not need to be stored persistently.
 3. Temporary Data: MemoryAwareStruct can be used to store data that only needs to be stored temporarily.

-## Keep in mind

-MemoryAwareStruct is not designed for persistent data storage.
-If you need persistent data storage, then you may need to use another data storage solution, such as a database or file system.

-## Advantages

-1. Effective Memory Management: MemoryAwareStruct can prevent memory exhaustion and ensure that the stored data does not exceed the specified memory limit.
-2. Secure Multi-Threaded Access: MemoryAwareStruct can be accessed by multiple threads securely, so it can be used in applications that require fast and secure data access.
-3. Effective Data Management: This class features effective data management, making it easy to manage the stored data.

-## Disadvantages

-1. Not Designed for Persistent Data Storage: MemoryAwareStruct is not designed for persistent data storage, so it cannot be used as a persistent data storage solution.

 ## Usage

 ```